dherman/tc39-codex-wiki/data/es6/classes/index.md

 }
 ```

-This drastically simplifies code that employs inheritance strategies:
+This drastically simplifies code that requires inheritance strategies:

 ```js